 TGax Editor: Please change as shown below.

-If a non-AP HE STA has received the OM Control UL MU Data Disable RX Support field in the HE Capabilities element set to 1, then the HE non-AP STA, acting as an OMI initiator, may set the UL MU Disable subfield to 0 and the UL MU Data Disable subfield to 1 to indicate that only UL MU dData frame transmission is suspended but UL MU control response transmissions in response to a Basic Trigger frame or a frame with TRS Control subfield present is not suspended (see 26.5.3 (UL MU operation) except only Ack or BlockAck frame transmission is allowed).
+If a non-AP HE STA has received the OM Control UL MU Data Disable RX Support field in the HE Capabilities element set to 1, then the HE non-AP STA, acting as an OMI initiator, may set the UL MU Disable subfield to 0 and the UL MU Data Disable subfield to 1 to indicate that only UL MU dData frame transmission is suspended but UL MU control response frame transmissions in response to a Basic Trigger frame is not suspended (see 26.5.3 (UL MU operation)).
+[20716]